Exterior Monitoring 101

-Samples will be collected twice a year, in the spring and fall.
-The fall 2015, spring and fall 2016, and spring 2017 sampling will provide a baseline that all future monitoring will be compared to.
+Exterior monitoring samples are scheduled to be collected twice a year, in the spring and fall.
+The fall 2015, spring and fall 2016, and spring 2017 sampling provided a baseline that future exterior monitoring will be compared to.
 From this data it will be possible to determine if any changes in environmental conditions are occurring.
 Fall sampling will be conducted prior to the first dredged material inflow event of the year (October 1st) and spring sampling activities will be conducted after the dredging season is closed (March 31st).
-Dredged material inflow at the Pearce Creek DMCF occurred in December 2017 through February 2018.
+The first dredged material inflow at the Pearce Creek DMCF occurred from December 2017 through February 2018.
 Water samples collected will be analyzed for:

 - Total suspended solids

 Sediment samples collected will be analyzed for:

 Monitoring will occur as follows: